-Medication Assisted Drug Rehab Programs
+Medication Assisted Treatment for Drug Addiction

 What Is MAT?

-The definition of MAT according to Samhsa, is Medication-assisted therapy (MAT), this is in relation to opioid treatment programs.
+The definition of MAT according to Samhsa, is Medication-assisted treatment (MAT), this is in relation to opioid treatment programs.
 It combines behavioral therapy and medications to treat substance use disorders.
 There are a few main prescribed medication used in MAT therapy, but their goals are all the same: help the individual not experience the cravings associated with opioids and opiate drug abuse.
 The relapse rate for clients even after successfully completing a drug rehab are too high, so it is important for addiction treatment centers to take other methodologies into consideration while treating clients for a substance abuse disorder.
 There are too many overdose deaths to not be trying new therapies for clients who are continuously relapsing.
 MAT Treatment is the most successful intervention for opioid use disorder.

 According to Drugabuse.gov Less than ½ of drug rehabs utilize a MAT program for addiction treatment.
 Even with ½ of privately funded addiction treatment centers offering a MAT program, only around ⅓ of clients are getting this type of drug addiction treatment.